 While you can save on plants, don’t be tempted to economise on soil preparation, especially when creating new beds or if you’re landscaping the garden of a newly built home (where there’s a tendency to scrimp on topsoil).
 Invest in the best grit, soil improver, topsoil, mulch and any other improving products that you can – the boost these give to new planting is invaluable.

-When you need to employ experts
+When to employ experts

 You and your friends and friends can do many of the tasks involved in redesigning a garden, but certain jobs should always be left to the professionals.